pbaljet/CPSC-4970/docs/term/2022-summer-a/syllabus.md

 doubled.

-This course carries three credit hours, so at a minimum, an "appropriately prepared" student (read: you did great in COMP 1220) would be expected to spend 3 * 3 * 2 = 18 hours each week working on this course.
+This course carries three credit hours, so at a minimum, an "appropriately prepared" student would be expected to spend 3 * 3 * 2 = 18 hours each week working on this course.
 Regardless of the specifics, you should be prepared to allocate an appropriate amount of time for this course.

 ## Academic Honesty